process-analytics/bpmn-visualization-examples/examples/projects/typescript-vanilla-with-rollup/README.md

-# Integrate `bpmn-visualization` in a vanilla rollup Typescript
+# Integrate `bpmn-visualization` in a vanilla rollup TypeScript

 To run locally: